GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### VPC-SC with Cloud Build

-For the next step, we need to update the non-production and production VPC-SC perimeters by adding the service accounts listed below.
+For the next step, we need to update the nonproduction and production VPC-SC perimeters by adding the service accounts listed below.

 **IMPORTANT:** The content of `perimeter_additional_members` in the last line needs to follow this format: `"serviceAccount:YOUR-SERVICE_ACCOUNT"]`.

 1. Obtain the service accounts to be used:

     ```bash
-    cd gcp-projects/ml_business_unit/non-production
+    cd gcp-projects/ml_business_unit/nonproduction
-    git checkout non-production
+    git checkout nonproduction

     export prj_n_machine_learning_project_id=$(terraform output -raw machine_learning_project_id)
     echo $prj_n_machine_learning_project_id